Professor

 Biography

 Alexandra Bernasek received her undergraduate degree from the University of Sydney in Australia and her graduate degrees from the University of Michigan in Ann Arbor.
 She joined the Economics Department at CSU in 1992 and has been a Full Professor in the department since 2004.
-She is a feminist economist who's work covers a range of topics, all with a focus on gender.
-She has written self-employment in the U.S., health insurance and employment transitions, household financial decision making, pension investments, risk aversion, the Grameen Bank in Bangladesh, women's informal sector work in developing countries, and maternity leave in developing countries.
+She is a feminist economist who's work covers a range of topics with a focus on gender inequality.
+She has written about self-employment in the U.S., health insurance and employment transitions, household financial decision making, pension investments, risk aversion, the Grameen Bank in Bangladesh, women's informal sector work in developing countries, and maternity leave in developing countries.
 Her work has been published in Economic Inquiry, The Southern Economic Journal, the Journal of Economic Issues, Review of Social Economy, Contemporary Economic Policy, and the Social Science Journal, among others.
 Her most cited paper is "Are Women More Risk Averse" published with Dr. Nancy Jianakoplos.

 Alex is a frequent presenter on panels and public forums, speaking on topics such as the minimum wage, student loan debt, and gender pay equity.